 Students who earn a Bachelor of Arts in Anthropology are exposed to both cultural and biological aspects of humanity.
-Anthropology majors are prepared both for graduate work in anthropology and for careers requiring familiarity with foreign cultures.
-The BA in Anthropology exposes students to both social and biological aspects of humanity.
-It involves the scientific examination of cultural and biological variability.
-It prepares students for graduate work in anthropology and for careers in which the knowledge of other cultures is essential.
+Anthropology majors are prepared both for graduate work in anthropology and for careers requiring familiarity with foreign cultures and diversity.

 Bachelor of Arts Major in Anthropology (Minimum required: 128 semester hours)